ThembaMtshelwane/crystal-forge-meeting-manager/README.md

 ---

-## 📈 Future Improvements (Roadmap)

-Several key enhancements are planned to improve the system:

-### ✔ Data Isolation

-Ensure users can only view, edit, or delete their own meetings (except Admins).

-### ✔ Enhanced Scheduling Checks

-Prevent double-booking by querying for conflicting meetings before saving.

-### ✔ User Invitation System

-Allow organizers to invite users and track RSVP statuses.

-### ✔ Admin User Management

-Add an Admin interface for managing user accounts, suspensions, and role assignments.

----

 ## ⏳ Development Journey : 35hrs

 This project was a new and exciting opportunity to explore both Vue and Vuetify in depth.
 I spent around 35 hours coding,